jayis1/MBot6.2.0/this2.0/README.md

 - ✅ **Looping**: Toggle looping for the currently playing song.
 - ✅ **Auto-Disconnect**: Automatically disconnects from the voice channel after one minute of inactivity.
 - ✅ **Admin Commands**: `shutdown` and `restart` the bot remotely.
+- ✅ **Secure Communication**: Implements TLS and HTTPS for secure data transmission.

 ---